-Population: Moniatis has witnessed numerous population variations over the years.
+Finally, Moniati is home to sulphur springs renowned for their curative properties.
+Over the years, Moniatis has experienced numerous population fluctuations.
 In 1881, there were 92 inhabitants, and by 1911 there were 183.
-In 1931, the population climbed to 257 from 174 in 1921.
-In 1960, there were 356 residents in the settlement.
-In 1973 there were 217, and in 1976 there were 319.
-From 217 in 1982 to 275 in 2011, the population expanded gradually.
+In 1931, the population increased to 257 from 174 in 1921.
+In 1960, there were 356 residents in the village.